^

 How is epidemic typhus treated?

-Primary treatment of epidemic typhus includes doxycycline at a dose of 200 mg orally 1 time, after which the drug is prescribed at a dose of 100 mg 2 times a day until clinical improvement and no fever within 24-48 hours.
-Treatment of epidemic typhus with doxycycline should last no less than 7 days.
-The second line of treatment is the administration of chloramphenicol in a dose of 500 mg orally or intravenously 4 times a day for 7 days.
+Primary treatment for epidemic typhus includes doxycycline 200 mg orally once, followed by 100 mg 2 times daily until clinical improvement and absence of fever for 24-48 hours.
+Treatment of epidemic typhus with doxycycline should continue for at least 7 days.
+Second-line treatment is chloramphenicol 500 mg orally or intravenously 4 times daily for 7 days.

 How to prevent epidemic typhus?

-The presence of lice is usually obvious and should lead to the thought of typhus.
-Epidemic typhus can be prevented by combating lice and immunization.
-In the US, these vaccines are not available.
-Lice can be eliminated by spraying infected people with carbofos or dan.
+The presence of lice is usually obvious and should prompt suspicion of typhus.
+Epidemic typhus can be prevented by lice control and immunization.
+These vaccines are not available in the United States.
+Lice can be eliminated by spraying infected people with malathion or dan.

-Prevention of the introduction of ticks into the skin includes walking specially designed trails in the forest, filling the pants in boots or socks, wearing long-sleeved shirts in the forest, and using drugs that repel insects such as diethyltoluamide.
-These drugs should be used with caution in young children, since there are reports of toxic reactions.
-Permethrin, applied to clothing, effectively kills mites.
-For prevention, good personal hygiene skills are required, often searching for ticks, especially on the hairy areas of the body and in children.
-Saturated ticks should be carefully removed.
-The squeezing of the mite between the fingers is unacceptable, since it contributes to the spread of the infection.
-The body of the mite should not be squeezed.
-Remove mites should be gradual traction by the head, which is done with a small tweezers.
-The place of bite should be wiped with alcohol.
-Vaseline oil, alcohol and any other irritants are ineffective, and therefore should not be used.
+Prevention of tick infestation includes walking on designated trails in the woods, tucking pant legs into boots or socks, wearing long-sleeved shirts in the woods, and applying insect repellents such as diethyltoluamide topically.
+These should be used with caution in young children as toxic reactions have been reported.
+Permethrin applied to clothing is effective in killing ticks.
+Good personal hygiene is essential for prevention, with frequent tick searches, especially on hairy areas of the body and on children.
+Engorged ticks should be removed with care.
+Crushing a tick between the fingers is unacceptable as it can spread infection.
+The tick's body should not be squeezed.
+Ticks should be removed by gradual traction on the head using small tweezers.
+The bite site should be wiped with alcohol.
+Vaseline oil, alcohol, and any other irritants are ineffective and should not be used.

-There are no ways to cleanse the whole region of ticks, but ticks populations can be reduced in endemic regions by controlling the population size of small animals.
+There is no way to rid an entire region of ticks, but tick populations can be reduced in endemic areas by controlling small animal populations.

 You are reporting a typo in the following text: